 (1) A person shall not promote or conduct or assist in the promotion or conduct of a mock auction.

-Penalty: $1 000 or imprisonment for 12 months.
+Penalty for this subsection: a fine of $50 000 or imprisonment for 12 months.

 (2) For the purposes of this section and subject to subsection (3) a sale in any way commonly known and understood to be by way of auction or purporting to be by way of auction may be taken to be a mock auction if, but only if, during the course of the sale —